gvfonseca/my-projects/JPEG_Comparison/README.md

-# Progressive and Hierarchical JPEG vs JPEG2000
+# Comparing JPEG vs JPEG2000

 ## Introduction
-This project by Gustavo Fonseca and Hunter Baisden and aims to compare the loading times and display qualities of JPEG and JPEG 2000 images.
+This project by Gustavo Fonseca and Hunter Baisden aims to compare the loading times and display qualities of JPEG and JPEG 2000 images.
 It includes a Flask web application that allows users to view different image formats.
-This was our final project for ECE 418, image processing, at University of Illinois.
+This was our final project for ECE418-"Image Processing" at the University of Illinois.

 ## Features
 - Display Baseline JPEG images.